Back to Connecticut

 Office of Small Business Affairs

-A part of the Department of Economic and Community Development that aids small businesses, particularly those owned by minorities or other disadvantaged individuals.
+A new office inside the state department dedicated to helping small businesses, especially those owned by minorities or disadvantaged individuals.

 Limits and Unknowns